Mesothelioma and Asbestos Exposure

 Other Mesothelioma Risk Factors

 Men are more likely to develop mesothelioma than women.
 Peak production and consumption of asbestos in the United States occurred from the 1960s to the 1970s.
-During that time, more men worked in industries with a higher risk of asbestos exposure than women, who commonly developed mesothelioma through secondary exposure.
+During that time, more men worked in industries with a higher risk of exposure than women, who commonly developed the disease through secondary exposure.
 There are very few studies comparing men and women and their biological ability to fight against mesothelioma.

 Serving in the Military